 Modeling radiation-induced cell population dynamics and neurochemistry, including suppression of neurogenesis and gliogenesis, demyelination, and neuroinflammation, which affect the activity of the brain neural networks.

-Simulating the functional activity of brain neural networks after accelerated heavy charged particle exposure to make a theoretical evaluation of possible cognitive disorders, which can be compared with observed behavioral reactions, electroencephalography data, and functional magnetic resonance imaging.
+Simulating the functional activity of brain neural networks after accelerated heavy charged particle exposure.
+This will lead to a theoretical evaluation of possible cognitive disorders, which can be compared with observed behavioral reactions, electroencephalography data, and functional magnetic resonance imaging.

 g) Radiation research